 Canoe Outpost will transport your tent, coolers, camp chairs and other gear and deliver it to your campsite for a $50 fee.
 (You put your stuff in a trailer and it’s waiting when you arrive.
 When you go to leave, you pack it back in the trailer and paddle back to your car, where it will await you.)

 There are also camping facilities near the river for both car campers with tents and RVs.
 These include:

 Peace River Campground, 2998 N.W.
 Highway 70 Arcadia, Florida 34266, 863-494-9693.
 This campground is adjacent to the Peace River Canoe Outpost.

 Peace River fossil hunting

 Many paddlers enjoy sifting for fossils, including shark teeth, which are said to be abundant.
-(We tried but gave up within five minutes; we didn’t have a sifting screen.)The fossils are the remains of ancient marine organisms deposited on the floor of the ocean between 5 million and 26 million years ago.
+(We tried but gave up quickly; we didn’t have a sifting screen.)The fossils are the remains of ancient marine organisms deposited on the floor of the ocean between 5 million and 26 million years ago.

 The general advice on Peace River fossil hunting is to sift through gravel in shallow water.
 It is against the law to dig in the sandy river banks, because erosion is already a problem.
 Canoe Outpost sells sifters and laminated fossil-ID guides.

 You can collect shark’s teeth – small black triangles generally the size of your pinkie finger.
 But collecting other fossils, such as teeth of mastodon, three-toed horse or saber-tooth tiger, said to also be scattered in the river, requires a $5 fee and a Florida license.
 The application form can be downloaded here.